aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/net/advanced-features/calculation-type/_index.md

 1. Basic knowledge of C# and the .NET framework.
 2. Visual Studio (any recent version) installed on your machine.
-3. Aspose.Tasks for .NET library installed – you can download it from [here](https://releases.aspose.com/tasks/net/).
+3. Aspose.Tasks for .NET library installed – you can download it from the **download page**.
-4. Access to the official Aspose.Tasks for .NET documentation for reference, available [here](https://reference.aspose.com/tasks/net/).
+4. Access to the official Aspose.Tasks for .NET documentation for reference, available in the **Aspose.Tasks .NET API reference**.

 ## Import Namespaces